shierro/node-mailchimp-export/README.md

   .then((subscriberList) => {
     // Do something with subscriber list
   });

+  /* Export campaignSubscriberActivity - Get a request/request object */
+  mailchimpExport
+    .campaignSubscriberActivityRaw({
+      // required - the campaign id to get subscriber activity from
+      id: "CampaignID",
+      // optional – if set to “true” a record for every email address sent to will be returned even if there is no activity data. defaults to “false”
+      include_empty: "true|false",
+      // optional – only return member whose data has changed since a GMT timestamp – in YYYY-MM-DD HH:mm:ss format
+      since: "YYYY-MM-DD HH:mm:ss"
+    })
+    .pipe(fs.createWriteStream('yourRawCampaignSubscriberActivities.txt'));
 ```

+For more info on other ways to pipe the data, [check this](https://github.com/request/request#streaming)

 For an updated list of params, check the API Docs [here](http://developer.mailchimp.com/documentation/mailchimp/guides/how-to-use-the-export-api/#list-export)